What Dog Vaccinations Does Your Dog Need?

 The second most important vaccination that we recommend is the DHPP vaccination.
 This is also known as the DA2P vaccination, or Distemper/Parvo vaccine.
 It’s a vaccination that covers a combination of diseases:

-Distemper and parvovirus, also known as parvo, are the two important diseases that this vaccination covers.
+Distemper and parvovirus, also known as parvo, are the two most important diseases that this vaccination covers.
 They’re still fairly common, especially in largely unvaccinated areas, and outbreaks are not at all unusual.

 Both distemper and parvo are deadly, and even if caught in time, require hospitalization and large medical bills.